pabsan-0/tmux-lan-deploy/README.md

 ## Setting up

-- [ ] Figure out the IP addresses of all devices.
-Adjust them in `tmuxinator.yml` and `ssh.config`
+From the provided boilerplate, adjust the `tmuxinator.yml` and `ssh.config` files to your liking.

+- Tune `tmuxinator.yml` to connect `tmux` panes to your devices: `ssh -F ssh.config user@192.168.21.28`
+- Tune `ssh.config` to define networking behavior for each desired connection.
+    - Ajust target IP addresses
+    - Assign arbitrary unique ports to enable reverse-calling `sshfs`
-- [ ] Specify the shared dir on the host in `ssh.config` (`sshfs localhost:$PATH ...`)
-- [ ] Specify its mount path on clients in `ssh.config`.
-Ensure:
+    - Specify the shared dir on the host and its mount path on clients

-    - [ ] Path exists
-    - [ ] Is a directory
-    - [ ] Is empty
+On clients, ensure the mount path exists as an empty directory.

+Find a `ssh.config` file overview for a single connection [here](.fig/ssh_config.png).

 ## Quickstart

-Run `./tmuxinator.yml` to start the parent tmux session that will get everything moving.
-The prefix key has been changed to ^A so that any client can use the default, see and modify the repo's `tmux.conf` file as you like.
+Run `./tmuxinator.yml` to start the parent `tmux` session that will get everything moving.
+Its prefix key has been changed to `^A` so that any client can use the default, see and modify the repo's `tmux.conf` file as you like.

+After you're logged in the remotes, try sweet commands like `ls` or `touch f` to verify that your files are indeed being shared.

 Be very careful and mind the following: